HHVM vs PHP 7 Performance Showdown (WordPress, Nginx)

 In case you have not heard about it till now, let me tell you a few things about it in brief, before we go into the HHVM vs PHP 7 tests

 HHVM is an abbreviation for HipHop Virtual Machine.
 It was created by Facebook in 2010, with the first public version released in 2011.
-The main reason behind it’s creation was to save the server resources and to provide a faster web experience.
-It does so with the help of Just in Time (JIT) compiler, that takes PHP code and complies it into Machine code on the fly.
+The main reason behind its creation was to save the server resources and to provide a faster web experience.
+It does so with the help of a Just in Time (JIT) compiler, which takes PHP code and complies it into Machine code on the fly.

 Advantages of HHVM

-• Facebook : What makes the HHVM community and support great and dependable is the fact it is being backed by facebook.
-As facebook uses HHVM themselves as well, they work hard to optimize it as much as they can.
+• Facebook: What makes the HHVM community and support great and dependable is the fact it is being backed by Facebook.
+As Facebook uses HHVM itself as well, it works hard to optimize it as much as it can.

 Disadvantages of HHVM

-• Facebook : Yes this is one of the advantage for HHVM, but what if Facebook decides not go back it one fine day.
-This would mean that HHVM would loose the great Development and Support community that they have.
+• Facebook: Yes this is one of the advantages of HHVM, but what if Facebook decides not to go back to it one fine day?
+This would mean that HHVM would lose the great Development and Support community that they have.

-• Supports high end machines : HHVM is not supported for any 32- bit machines.
+• Supports high-end machines: HHVM is not supported for any 32-bit machines.
 Along with this HHVM also takes a lot of memory as compared to PHP 7 which puts constraints on the server selection.
-HHVM, ideally does not work well with smaller server (<2 GB ram).
+HHVM, ideally does not work well with smaller servers (<2 GB ram).

 HHVM vs PHP 7